Tuesday, March 14, 2017

 "Whom have I in heaven but You?
 And besides You, I desire nothing on earth."
 (Psalm 73:25)

-What is the importance of knowing how many times a prayer is said?
-Why is there such a major emphasis on the number of repetitions in citing the Rosary?
-What are the consequences of saying too many or too little of a specific prayer?
+Why do we need to know how many times that a prayer is said?
+Why is there an emphasis on the number of repetitions in citing the Rosary?
+Are there consequences for saying too many or too little of a specific prayer?
 Is it some sort of magical formula or spell?
 Does the Rosary involve some sort of self-hypnosis technique?
 What is the significance of even using this relic if the repetition serves no purpose?

 The concept of praying with beads was used by pagans long before Christianity even began.
-An example would include the Hindus.
+The Hindus did so in prayers to their gods.
 In fact, the Rosary is connected with a prayer "rhythm," is described as being repetitious, and is linked with a rhythm of breathing.
 These concepts are associated with the practices of occult religions such as Wicca.
 Former Pope John Paul II offered this description of the Rosary in his apostolic letter called "Rosarium Virginis Mariae."

 No comments: